Netanyahu warns Merkel of new refugee crisis sparked by Iran - Journal du Cameroun

 “But we believe that this can be achieved with tough negotiations,” she said.

-Asked about Iranian supreme leader Ayatollah Ali Khamenei comments on Twitter Sunday calling Iran a “malignant cancerous tumour”, Merkel said Germany and its partners had “repeatedly and with great clarity told Iran that we will stand up for Israel’s right to security”.
+Asked about Iranian supreme leader Ayatollah Ali Khamenei’s comments on Twitter Sunday calling Israel a “malignant cancerous tumour”, Merkel said Germany and its partners had “repeatedly and with great clarity told Iran that we will stand up for Israel’s right to security”.

 Foes Iran and Israel have been kept at bay for decades.
 However, an unprecedented May 10 escalation in Syria that saw Israel bomb alleged Iranian targets after blaming Tehran for a rocket barrage has sparked fears of open war.